IBM-Cloud/docs-services/README.md

 * **.Custom** sets a custom attribute value.
 This value is optional.
 If I define a `Custom` value of `data-hd-programlang='java'` in my attribute, and I set this attribute on a heading, the HTML5 output will produce `<h1 data-hd-programlang='java'></h1>`.

 #### How attributes are applied in Markdown
 After you define your attribute at the top of your Markdown file, you can apply the attribute by adding a call to the name of your attribute at the end of the Markdown tag you want to bind your attribute to.
-The implimentation of Bluemix attribute usage is based on the Kramdown / Maraku Block/Span Inline Attribute Lists: http://kramdown.gettalong.org/syntax.html#inline-attribute-lists
+The implementation of Bluemix attribute usage is based on the Kramdown / Maraku Block/Span Inline Attribute Lists: http://kramdown.gettalong.org/syntax.html#inline-attribute-lists

 To apply a defined attribute, call the name of the attribute surrounded by curly brackets, and pre-pended by a colon and a space: `{: Name}`